Orbital-Web/Raphael/src/NNUE/README.md

     output_dataset.append((fen, wdl, score))
 ```

 In general, you would want `-e` to be a fairly small value and `-c` to not be set (don't include check) to ensure the dataset is not noisy.
-However, `-e` should not be set too small either or else the NNUE may get worse at estimating the long-term evaluation of the board.

 ## Trainer